Updated post: 15/12/18 | December 2018

 What else is there to do in Flam?

 As the return journey on the Flam Railway only takes around two hours, you may be looking for other activities to do in and Flam around, particularly if you are on a cruise ship that is not setting off until the evening.
 Here is a selection of what is on offer.

 1. Take a hike around Flam

-There are a selection of walks in Flam, taking between 30 minutes to 2.5 hours to complete.
+There is a selection of walks in Flam, taking between 30 minutes to 2.5 hours to complete.
 Pick up the excellent free map in the tourist office.